Family Medicine – Temecula

 All applicants are required to apply using the Association of American Medical Colleges (AAMC) Electronic Residency Application Service (ERAS) application process.
 Applications submitted via mail, email or fax will not be processed.

 We participate in the National Residency Matching Program (NRMP).
 Please register with NRMP if you wish to be matched with our program.
+Our program participates in SOAP through the NRMP for any unfilled positions remaining after the matching algorithm has been processed.
 We will not accept any applicants outside the NRMP Match.

 Information Needed to Apply on ERAS